Ennead-Architects-LLP/EI-Post/README.md

-# EI-Post
+# Yoga Wellness Session

-A modern, responsive landing page for EI-Post - Your Digital Communication Hub.
+A modern, responsive landing page for a Yoga Wellness Session - Mind, Body & Soul.
 Built with HTML5, CSS3, and JavaScript, featuring beautiful animations, mobile-first design, and PWA capabilities.
+Includes session details, benefits, and a comprehensive signup form.

 ## 🌟 Features